• Skip to primary navigation

 • Enjoy a slice of Irish soda bread to lap up some of the sweet and salty flavors

-• Try this healthy, colorful couscous salad
+• Try this light and flavorful parsley pesto salad

 • Green beans with bacon and onions are always a good choice